Manzelli History, Family Crest & Coats of Arms

 Early History of the Manzelli family

 This web page shows only a small excerpt of our Manzelli research.
-More information is included under the topic Early Manzelli History in all our PDF Extended History products and printed products wherever possible.
+The years 1500, 1785 and 1860 are included under the topic Early Manzelli History in all our PDF Extended History products and printed products wherever possible.

 Manzelli Spelling Variations

 There are many variations of most of those Italian names that originated in the medieval era.
 Some of these come from regional differences, like the tradition of ending northern names in "o" and southern names in "i".
 Others come from inaccuracies in the recording process, which were extremely common in the eras before dictionaries standardized spelling.
 Some of the spelling variations of Manzelli are Manzo, Manzano, Manzoni, Manzonni, Manzonne, Mansone, Manzu, Manzuoli, Manzuolo, Manzi, Manzoli, Manzolo, Manzano, Manzelli, Manzina, Manzini and many more.

 Prominent among members of the family was Torpe di Federico del Mansone of Sicily, a priest in Pisa for 7 years.
 His son acquired the position after his death.
 Pier Angelo Manzoli, a poet and philosopher in Ferrara in 1500; Cianciano Manzano was commander of the castle of Manzano, which stands in Friulì.
 The Manzini family of Modena was one of the most powerful families in the city...